 A career built on caring

 So what does a registered nurse do?
 You’ve probably discovered that the answer isn’t quite as simple as you may have thought.
-RN nurses are an integral part of a support system that requires them to wear many hats—from working with new technology to educating patients on healthcare.
+RN nurses are an integral part of a support system that requires them to wear many hats—from working with new technology to educating patients and providing life-saving procedures.
 Nevertheless, all RNs have plenty of common qualities: They must be critical thinkers, problem-solvers and perceptive of patient needs—even unspoken ones.

 RNs are a valuable and irreplaceable part of any healthcare ecosystem.
 In order to fulfill the registered nurse job description, you must have intelligence and advanced training, but also compassion and attentive care.
-Interested in the fast-paced and rewarding work of nursing?
+Are you considering pursuing the fast-paced and rewarding work of nursing?
 Learn more about what it’ll take in our article, “How to Become a Registered Nurse: Your Step-by-Step Guide.”

-EDITOR’S NOTE: This article was originally published in October, 2014.
-It has since been updated to include information relevant to 2017.
-Insights from Beth Anne Schwamberger remain from original article.
+EDITOR’S NOTE: This article was originally published in 2014.
+It has since been updated to include information relevant to 2020.